Caimin Douglas: Biography

 The next mission of Douglas, together with Patrick van Balkom, Timothy Beck and Troy Douglas was to reach the 2003 World Championships in Athletics in Paris with the 4 x 100 metres relay team.
 Despite missing the national limit (after already having broken the international limit) with only a few hundreds of a second the Dutch Athletics Association (IAAF) decided to send the team to the World Championships anyway.
 Douglas missed the series due to toothache and the team with Guus Hoogmoed as his substitute ran a new Dutch record in 38.72 seconds.
-In the semi finals Douglas felt fit enough to participate and the record was broken again, to 38.63 this time.
+In the semi-finals Douglas felt fit enough to participate and the record was broken again, to 38.63 this time.
 In the final, when they ran to the fourth place they came to 38.87 seconds.
 Due to the positive test of Dwain Chambers the British team that finished second was disqualified and the Dutch were awarded the bronze medal.

-With the same team he participated at the 2004 Summer Olympics, but they were eliminated in the series due to a mistake at the changing area between him and Van Balkom.
+With the same team, he participated in the 4 x 100 meters relay at the 2004 Summer Olympics, but they were eliminated in the series due to a mistake at the changing area between him and Van Balkom.
 In December 2004 he graduated at the University of Texas for his Environmental Science study.
 After this he moved to the Netherlands to settle himself there and he did not participate in many athletics events that year.
 In 2006 he achieved a silver medal at the Dutch national indoor championships by finishing second behind Hoogmoed.
 Douglas became Dutch national champion over 100 metres in 2006 and with a groin injury he still participated in the European Championships in Gothenburg where he disappointed in the individual events, but managed to become eighth with the Dutch national 4 x 100 metres relay team.
 Just days after the European Championships he had a groin surgery.

 After recovering from his injury he won the silver medal over 100 metres and 200 metres in 2007 at the Dutch National Championships.
 He was unable to qualify himself for the World Championships in Osaka and he also failed to qualify for the individual sprint events for the 2008 Summer Olympics.
 The 4 x 100 metres relay team together with teammates Maarten Heisen, Patrick van Luijk and Guus Hoogmoed (Gregory Sedoc and Virgil Spier as reserves) did qualify for the Olympics.
 Initially they finished in 17th position during the qualification process while only the first 16 teams would qualify, but due to the cancellation of the Australian team they were allowed to start in Beijing.
 In their qualification heat Heisen, Hoogmoed, Van Luijk and Douglas placed third in behind Trinidad and Tobago and Japan, but in front of Brazil.
 Their time of 38.87 was the fifth fastest out of all sixteen participating nations in the first round and they qualified for the final.
 In the final, the second baton change between Hoogmoed and Van Luijk failed, resulting in a slow time.
 They still finished the race to place seventh, before the disqualified Chinese team.